HMS-AgeVSSurvival/NHANES_preprocessing/README.md

 ## [III Cleaning](./cleaning)
 [Code in Python]\
 This stage cleans the files obtained in the previous step by removing the nans.
+Create the age of the participants for *demographics*.
+Create a variable called __survival_type__ for *mortality* that tells the cause of death (cvd, cancer, other or alive).

 ## [IV Casting](./casting)